caribou-crew/mezzo/README.md

 This project uses https://github.com/jscutlery/semver, currently in synced mode.

-Release workspace by running `nx run workspace:version`
+Release workspace by running `npm run bumpVersion`

 Run `npm publish dist/libs/core --access public` from the root of the project, but CI will push it all when a release is made.